 Download a Guidance to Emergency Planning and Incident Reporting.

 Also see - Guidance : Voluntary and community events a 'can do' guide

 Once your completed application and documentation has been received, it will be distributed to the Southampton’s Events Safety Advisory Group (ESAG).

-This group consists of representatives from the Police, Fire and Ambulance services as well as other relevant Council departments such as Licensing and Highways.
+This group consists of representatives from the Police, Fire, South Central Ambulance Service, Public Health as well as other relevant Council departments such as Licensing and Highways.

 Other agencies are also consulted as necessary depending on the nature of the event.